 How We Evaluated Netflix

-Usability, compatibility, and value were all taken into consideration as well.
+Usability, compatibility, live/event additions, and pricing/value (including ad tiers and paid sharing) were all taken into consideration as well.
 You can read more about movie streaming services and logic behind the review.

 Large library of original and award-winning content